UDT-ITF/website/source/presentation/index.md

 Content that is derived from the TextFrame, such as a manual or automatic (OCR) transcription of text in an image or the words spoken in an audio representation, _MUST_ be associated by an Annotation that has the `motivation` value `supplementing`.
 Annotations _MAY_ have any other `motivation` values as well.
 Thus, content of any type may be associated with the TextFrame via an Annotation that has the `motivation` value `painting`, meaning the content is _part of_ the TextFrame; an Annotation that has the `motivation` value `supplementing`, meaning the content is _from_ the TextFrame but not necessarily part of it; or an Annotation with another `motivation` meaning that it is somehow about the TextFrame.

+> Does this paragraph, and the two that follow it, relate to the ITF situation at all, or can it all be deleted?
+The text itself has no duration, though annotations to it might.
+Are we worrying about allowing annotations to particular geometric areas of the TextFrame?
+If not deleted, I suspect these paragraphs need heavy surgery.
 A TextFrame _MUST_ have a rectangular aspect ratio (described with the `height` and `width` properties) and/or a `duration` to provide an extent in time.
 These dimensions allow resources to be associated with specific regions of the TextFrame, within the space and/or time extents provided.
 Content _MUST NOT_ be associated with space or time outside of the TextFrame's dimensions, such as at coordinates below 0,0, greater than the height or width, before 0 seconds, or after the duration.
 Content resources that have dimensions which are not defined for the TextFrame _MUST NOT_ be associated with that TextFrame by an Annotation that has the `motivation` value `painting`.
 For example, it is valid to use an Annotation that has the `motivation` value `painting` to associate an Image (which has only height and width) with a TextFrame that has all three dimensions, but it is an error to associate a Video resource (which has height, width and duration) with a TextFrame that does not have all three dimensions.
 Such a resource _SHOULD_ instead be [referenced][prezi30-terminology] using the `rendering` property, or by Annotations that have a `motivation` value other than `painting` in the `annotations` property.

 Parts of TextFrames _MAY_ be described using a Specific Resource with a Selector, following the patterns defined in the [Web Annotation][org-w3c-webanno] data model.
 The use of the FragmentSelector class is _RECOMMENDED_ by that specification, as it allows for refinement by other Selectors and for consistency with use cases that cannot be represented using a URI fragment directly.
 Parts of TextFrames can be [referenced][prezi30-terminology] from Ranges, as the `body` or `target` of Annotations, or in the `start` property.

 Parts of TextFrames _MAY_ also be identified by appending a fragment to the TextFrame's URI, and these parts are still considered to be TextFrames: their `type` value is the string `TextFrame`.
 Rectangular spatial parts of TextFrames _MAY_ also be described by appending an `xywh=` fragment to the end of the TextFrame's URI.
 Similarly, temporal parts of TextFrames _MAY_ be described by appending a `t=` fragment to the end of the TextFrame's URI.
 Spatial and temporal fragments _MAY_ be combined, using an `&` character between them, and the temporal dimension _SHOULD_ come first.
 It is an error to select a region using a dimension that is not defined by the TextFrame, such as a temporal region of a TextFrame that only has height and width dimensions.

+> This point seems fine but the example in the second sentence clearly needs to be altered.
+The last sentence of the paragraph doesn't seem to apply to us.
+Can that last sentence be deleted, or is there something comparable we need to say?
 TextFrames _MAY_ be treated as content resources for the purposes of annotating on to other TextFrames.
 For example, a TextFrame (TextFrame A) with a video resource and Annotations representing subtitles or captions may be annotated on to another TextFrame (TextFrame B).
 This pattern maintains the correct spatial and temporal alignment of TextFrame A's content relative to TextFrame B's dimensions.

+> Can this be deleted?
+Or is there something comparable that needs to be said about TextFrames and their Texts?
+I'm feeling that generally this section, more than any other in the spec, needs to be rethought and rewritten from scratch.
+I think our needs are very different from those of the IIIF Canvas.
 Renderers _MUST_ scale content into the space represented by the TextFrame, and _SHOULD_ follow any `timeMode` value provided for time-based media.
 If the TextFrame represents a view of a physical object, the spatial dimensions of the TextFrame _SHOULD_ be the same scale as that physical object, and content _SHOULD_ represent only the object.

 {% include api/code_header.html %}